wchuhao/wchuhao.github.io/README.md

 1. Start the creation of a repository by selecting the outlined button in the image below
 ![image](_img/step1.png)
-2. Enter the required information of your repository
+2. Enter the required information of your repository.
+(Ignore the warning I have for the Repository name)
     - Enter repository name as "username.github.io" where username is you github username
     - Set visibility to public
     - Select option to initialize repository with a README